-- 16.9 Parc fermé rules apply for the car concerned by one of the penalties specified in Article 16.6 and 16.7 above from the moment it enters the pit lane until it exits the pit lane.
-The only permitted exception is the use of an external source of energy to start the car. - 16.10 If a Drive Through Penalty is imposed during the last 7 minutes of the race, it is up to the participant to take the Drive Through Penalty or to accept a time penalty of 30 seconds added to the elapsed race time of the driver concerned. - 16.11 If a Stop-and-go-Penalty is imposed during the last 7 minutes of the race, it is up to the participant to take the Stop-and-go-Penalty or to accept a time penalty of 35 seconds added to the elapsed race time of the driver concerned.
+- 16.8 Parc fermé rules apply for the car concerned by one of the penalties specified in Article 16.6 and 16.7 above from the moment it enters the pit lane until it exits the pit lane.
+The only permitted exception is the use of an external source of energy to start the car. - 16.9 If a Drive Through Penalty is imposed during the last 7 minutes of the race, it is up to the participant to take the Drive Through Penalty or to accept a time penalty of 30 seconds added to the elapsed race time of the driver concerned. - 16.10 If a Ten second stop-and-go time penalty is imposed during the last 7 minutes of the race, it is up to the participant to take the Ten second stop-and-go time penalty or to accept a time penalty of 40 seconds added to the elapsed race time of the driver concerned. - 16.11 In less severe cases, the Race Director may refrain from inflicting one of the aforementioned classification penalties (see Articles 16.6, 16.7, 16.11) if the competition advantage wrongly gained is equalised.